 Curcumin and Quercetin - Patients with pre-cancerous polyps in the colon who took a pill containing a combination of curcumin, which is found in the curry spice turmeric, and quercetin, an antioxidant found in onions, experienced a marked reduction in both the size and number of polyps.
 "We believe this is the first proof of principle that these substances have significant effects in patients with FAP (familial adenomatous polyposis)," Dr. Francis M. Giardiello of The Johns Hopkins School of Medicine in Baltimore said in a statement.
 The potential of curcumin to prevent and/or treat cancer in the lower intestines surfaced in studies in lab rats fed curry, as well as in observational studies of Asian populations that consume a lot of curry.
 Quercetin has also been shown to have anti-cancer potential.
 In their study, Giardiello and colleagues gave five FAP patients who had five or more polyps in their lower intestinal tract with 480 milligrams of curcumin and 20 milligrams of quercetin three times daily.
 "All five patients had a decreased polyp number and size from baseline after a mean of 6 months," the team reports in the medical journal Clinical Gastroenterology and Hepatology.
 The average number of polyps dropped by 60 percent, and the average size dropped by 51 percent.
 Side effects were minimal.
 One colon cancer patient experienced nausea and sour taste within a couple of hours of taking the pill, which subsided after three days and did not recur, and another patient reported mild diarrhea.
 Of the two compounds, the researchers believe curcumin is the key cancer-fighting agent.
 The amount of quercetin we administered was similar to what many people consume daily; however, the amount of curcumin is many times what a person might ingest in a typical diet.
 Clinical Gastroenterology and Hepatology, 2006.

 Dr. Donald Maxwell Parkin of the Cancer Research UK Centre for Epidemiology in London looked at how lifestyle changes now being promoted in the UK might impact rates of the disease in the future.
 These include eating less red meat and drinking less alcohol, eating more fruits and vegetables, exercising more, and maintaining a healthy weight.
 If men reduced their daily intake of red meat to just under 3 ounces, for example, Dr. Donald Maxwell Parkin found the incidence of colorectal cancer would fall by 13% by 2024.
 Eating five servings of fruits and vegetables daily would cut colorectal cancer incidence by 6%.
 Upping average activity levels to 30 minutes five times a week would cut risk by 2%, while limiting alcohol intake to two to three drinks a day would reduce men's risk by 5% and women's by 1%.
-Overall, the researchers found, if the UK population's average for all these lifestyle habits met these targets, and its weight profile returned to 1986-1987 levels, 31% of colorectal cancers in men and 18% of cases in women could be prevented.
 European Journal of Cancer Prevention, 2009.